gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 **The second is `persona.md`.**

 This one is mine.
 I created it to hold my thinking: patterns in how I work, assumptions I keep bumping into, mental models I’m still testing.
 I also ask Claude to add to it, based on everything it observes across our conversations.
 My communication style.
 My blind spots.
 The patterns in how I approach problems.

+If you want to start yours, try dropping this into Claude:

+> *“Based on our conversations this week, identify three patterns in how I think, communicate, or make decisions.
+Record them in my persona.md file as short, honest observations.
+Don’t be diplomatic.”*

+Then read what it writes back.
+That last instruction matters more than you’d expect.

 Read it again after a month.